paperclip-ui/legacy-paperclip/README.md

 -----

-Paperclip is DSL that provides a hybrid approach to building UIs that allows you to design & code in parallel.
-It focuses _purely_ on the visual aspect of your app - just HTML, CSS, and primitive components, and compile directly into React code (more targets to come).
+Paperclip is a DSL that provides a hybrid approach to building UIs that allows you to design & code in parallel.
+It focuses _purely_ on the visual aspect of your app - just HTML, CSS, and primitive components.
+It also compile directly into React code (more targets to come).

 Here's a demo of Paperclip in action: